This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch vanilla cupcake recipe, check out our Leftover Ingredients Recipe Finder.

-• Butter: I use salted butter, melted for ease of mixing.
+• Butter: I use salted butter, melted for easy mixing.

-• Egg White: Just one egg white is required.
-Hang on to the egg yolk and use it to make a small batch of Thumbprint Cookies, a Mini German Chocolate Cake, or even Potato Gnocchi.
+• Egg White: You’ll need just one egg white.
+Save the yolk for a small batch of Thumbprint Cookies, a Mini German Chocolate Cake, or Potato Gnocchi.

-• Self-Rising Flour: Don’t have it?
-See below for a simple homemade self-rising flour recipe.
+• Self-Rising Flour: If you don’t have self-rising flour, see below for a simple homemade version.

-• Heavy Cream: Incorporated to give the batter a moist and tender texture.
-Consider using leftover cream in a small White Cake or Banana Cream Pie.
+• Heavy Cream: Keeps the cupcakes soft and moist.
+Leftover cream can be used in a small White Cake or Banana Cream Pie.

 For the Frosting:

-• Cream: Used to adjust the consistency of your frosting.
-Heavy cream yields a richer texture, but milk can be substituted for a lighter option.
+• Cream: Adjusts the frosting consistency.
+Heavy cream makes it richer, but milk works for a lighter option.

 Recipe Variations